ftann/docker-atlas/README.md

 __The Atlas collection provides a set of containers that are configured to work as private cloud.__

 Included are a LDAP backend and OIDC provider for SSO and user management.<br/>
-Nextcloud for file management, Syncthing as file synchronization service and Plex to serve media content.<br/>
+Nextcloud for file management and Plex to serve media content.<br/>
 Traefik reverse proxy in front of http, tcp and udp services with automatic renewal of certificates.<br/>
 Proton-bridge that allows for sending mails to the admin or registered users.